RiSearcher/GeometRi.CSharp/README.md

 ### Methods
 * __Copy__ - Creates copy of the object
 * __BoundingBox__ - Axis Aligned Bounding Box (AABB) in given coordinate system
-* __DistanceTo__ - shortest distance to point, line, ray, plane or other segment
+* __DistanceTo__ - shortest distance to point, line, ray, plane, circle, sphere, triangle, polyhedron or other segment
-* __IntersectionWith__ - intersection of segment with line, plane, ellipse, triangle, ellipsoid, sphere, circle or other segment
+* __IntersectionWith__ - intersection of segment with line, plane, ellipse, triangle, ellipsoid, sphere, circle, box or other segment
+* __Intersects__ - intersection check with circle
 * __ProjectionTo__ - orthogonal projection of segment to the line or plane
 * __IsParallelTo__ - check if two objects are parallel
 * __IsNotParallelTo__ - check if two objects are NOT parallel